gatsbyjs/gatsby/docs/docs/how-to/performance/partial-hydration.md

 - The [Gatsby Slice API](/docs/reference/built-in-components/gatsby-slice/) and Partial Hydration are not compatible with each other.
 When using Partial Hydration you can't use Gatsby Slices and the other way around.
 - You have to use React's experimental release which we **don't** recommend using in production
-- A lot of packages in the React ecosystem are not ready for React Server Components (e.g. CSS-in-JS solutions)
+- A lot of packages in the React ecosystem are not ready for React server components (e.g. CSS-in-JS solutions)
 - Partial Hydration only works during `gatsby build` & `gatsby serve`, and not `gatsby develop`

 ## Additional Resources